 “I have enjoyed the computer structure course, taking computers apart and learning about how each part works.
 Overall, the subject is really interesting, you learn new things that you don’t notice in everyday life that you would just take for granted.
 I have noticed that it helps you with life skills and teaches you new ones such as how you should communicate in a job interview as well as learning about the subject.”

-Course Requirements – 4 GCSEs Grade C or above including Grade 5 or above in English or Maths.
-Grade 5 or above in Computing or an ICT qualification is preferred but not conditional
+Course Requirements – Grade 4 or above in English or Maths.
+Grade 5 or above in Computing or an IT qualification is preferred but not conditional

 We will cover the following units over the 2 years: